biowpn/bioweapon/_posts/2025-01-25-std-nontype.md

 > 1) The class template std::nontype_t can be used in the constructor's parameter list to match the intended tag.

-... this doesn't tell much.
+... that doesn't tell us much.
 The second point says:

 > 2) The corresponding std::nontype instance of (1) is a disambiguation argument tag that can be passed to the constructors of std::function_ref to indicate that the contained object should be constructed with the value of the **non-type template parameter** V.